Posts Tagged ‘beef’

 This is a really delicious grilled steak full of wonderful Thai flavors.
 You do need to marinate it overnight, so keep that in mind.
 The overnight marinating is key to the intense and unbelievable flavor of the beef.

 The original recipe called for skirt steak, but I didn’t have any in my freezer.
 I did have a fat ribeye, though, so once I thawed it, I sliced it lengthwise to get two large, thin steaks which would easily suck up the marinade I was going to make.
 And the ribeye was nicely marbled, so it stayed juicy and tender.
-Beef flap is another favorite cut that would work well with this recipe.
+Beef flap or flank steak are cuts is that would work well with this recipe.

 image